Beer Battered ShrimpJump to Recipe

-We just spent the week in North Carolina with Betsy’s family.
+We missed our annual trip to North Carolina with Betsy’s family this year for obvious reasons and it has left me completely craving wonderful shrimp.
 We go every year and I always try to basically eat my weight in seafood since it’s so fresh and delicious.
 Normally, I keep the shrimp steamed, but this year I experimented with Beer Battered Shrimp and loved the results!

 Sometimes when you get fried shrimp they are coated in a heavy breading and they end up being more breading than shrimp.